infotiv-research/SIMLAN/README.md

 ```

 See [ISSUES.md](ISSUES.md) to learn about additional advanced options, including how to utilize an NVIDIA GPU to speed up the simulation.

+## Gazebo Classic

+Gazebo Classic (Gazebo11) has reached end-of-life (EOL).
+An earlier version of this repository, which uses Gazebo Classic, can be found in the [gz_classic_humble branch](https://github.com/infotiv-research/SIMLAN/tree/gz_classic_humble).

 ### Research Funding